ALTIBASE/Documents/Manuals/Altibase_trunk/eng/TuningGuide_Eng.md

 As described above, for composite indexes, only the predicates that appear in the same order as the order of the key columns (without any missing columns) can be evaluated using key range processing, and only if those predicates use equality operations.

-If the following type of query is frequently executed and you wish to add an index, you should add an index that can be used to its maximum.
+If the following type of query is frequently executed, and in order to add an index, the user should add an index that can be used to its maximum.

 ```
 WHERE i1 > 0 AND i2 = 1